wp-plugins/sell-digital-downloads/readme.txt

 == Changelog ==

+= 2.1.3 =
+* Media Uploader no longer breaks when you insert images to your WordPress post/page

 = 2.1.2 =
 * Digital files can now be uploaded via media uploader from "Products->Add New" interface
 * Another alternative method has been added to resolve file download issues across different servers.